centreon/centreon-archived/doc/en/api/clapi/objects/broker_cfg.rst

 ID                             Label                                                        Description                                                  Possible values
 ============================== ============================================================ ============================================================ ===========================================================
 buffering_timeout              Buffering timeout                                            Time in seconds to wait before launching failover.           -

-failover                       Failover name                                                Name of the input or output object that will act as
-                                                                                            failover.                                                    -

 retry_interval                 Retry interval                                               Time in seconds to wait between each connection attempt.     -